elateifsara/MLxDays/README.md

 # Sharpening my Machine Learning knowledge day by day
-This repo will contain all of the things that I will learn during my MLxDaysChallenge with x starting by 30 and increasing by 30 days as I go on.
+This repo will contain all of the things that I will learn during my MLxDaysChallenge.

 ## Day 1
 - I began the [tutorial](https://www.analyticsvidhya.com/blog/2020/01/build-your-first-machine-learning-pipeline-using-scikit-learn/?utm_source=feedburner) about Machine Learning pipeline using BigMart Sales dataset from Analytics Vidhya.